 - Shop skills lab

 Employment Outlook and Salary Info

-The employment rate for diesel technicians and mechanics is predicted to rise by 15% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS).
-This is about as fast as the average projected job growth rate for that period.
+Employment for diesel technicians and mechanics is predicted to rise by 5% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+This is faster than the average projected job growth rate for that period.
 Those individuals who have a formal educational background in the field will have a better chance at finding jobs.
-The BLS reported that in 2012, bus and truck mechanics and diesel engine specialists held more than 230,000 positions in the country and earned a median annual salary of roughly $42,000.
+The BLS reported that in 2018, bus and truck mechanics and diesel engine specialists held 285,300 positions in the country and earned a median annual salary of $47,350.